Ant species diversity and community dynamics

-The fungus-growing ants, or “attines” are a group of about 140 described species of ants that cultivate a fungus as their primary food source.
-The best known attines are the leafcutter ants (Acromyrmex and Atta), which are so proficient at cutting leaves from living plants that, despite their small size, have been described as the dominant herbivores of Central and South America.
-The ants use the leaves as a source of nutrients for their symbiotic fungus, which is maintained in massive underground nests that can house upwards of five million individual ants.
+The fungus-growing ants cultivate fungi as their primary food source.
+The best known are the leafcutter ants (Acromyrmex and Atta), which are considered the dominant herbivores of Central and South America.
+The fungi are maintained in massive underground nests that can house upwards of five million individual ants.

-We are currently working to determine whether the switch to fresh vegetation provided the opportunity for the ants’ colonies to grow larger and become more specialized, or whether an increase in colony size and complexity evolved first, and required the use of an abundant and reliable food source like leaves in order to be maintained.
-The order of evolutionary events is therefore key to understanding the evolutionary history of the higher attines.
-In order to piece together the evolutionary history of the higher attine symbiosis, I am working with colleagues at the Smithsonian Institution and several universities in the USA and Brazil to complete a detailed examination of the closest living relatives to the leafcutters.
+Did the switch to fresh vegetation provided the opportunity for the ants’ colonies to grow larger and become more specialized?
+Or did an increase in colony size and complexity evolved first, requiring the use of an abundant and reliable food source like leaves in order to be maintained?
+The order of evolutionary events is key to understanding the evolutionary history of the higher attines.
+In order to piece together the evolutionary history of the higher attine symbiosis, Dr. Solomon has working with colleagues at the Smithsonian Institution and several universities in the USA and Brazil to complete a detailed examination of the closest living relatives to the leafcutters.

 Indeed, the nests of fungus growing ants are susceptible to growth by a wide range of microbial species, and the ants benefit from antibiotic compounds produced by actinomycete bacteria that grow on their exoskeletons.
 It has been suggested that such bacteria have co-evolved together with the ants, their fungal cultivars, and the parasite Escovopsis.
-However, we recently found that bacteria in the genus Pseudonocardia found in association with Trachymyrmex nests have broad inhibition activity, suggesting they are not highly specialized symbionts.
-Indeed, one compound we isolated from a nest of Trachymyrmex ants is effective against the fungus Candida.
+However, Dr. Solomon and his colleagues found that bacteria in the genus Pseudonocardia in association with Trachymyrmex nests have broad inhibition activity, suggesting they are not highly specialized symbionts (Meirelles et al. 2014).
+Indeed, one compound they isolated from a nest of Trachymyrmex ants is effective against the fungus Candida (Mendes et al. 2013).
 In addition to suggesting the generalized nature of the activity of the bacteria found in attine nests, these results suggest that the compounds found in attine nests may be of medical importance.

 Diversity and phylogeography of Amazonian ants